diffpy/diffpy.github.io/products/SrMise.rst

 materials.
 Reasonable values for nearly all program parameters can be estimated directly from the data, although the PDF baseline of non-crystalline materials requires user judgment.
-Crystalline (linear) and spherical nanoparticles baselines are included, but SrMise also supports arbitrary polynomial and interpolated baselines.
+Crystalline (linear) and spherical nanoparticle baselines are included, and SrMise also supports arbitrary polynomial and interpolated baselines.
 Other key features include peak functions incorporating termination effects, standard uncertainty reporting, and a framework enabling a flexible AIC-driven multimodeling analysis.
 A